YDD9/docker-python-hello-kubernetes/HA cluster with etcd run in 3 nodes/etcdConfigIn3Nodes.md

 Feb 11 11:28:23 master1 systemd[1]: nginx.service: Failed with result 'exit-code'.
 ```

+* After `kubeadm init --config=config.yaml` the cni is auto loaded
+This issue came because currently etcd cluster is not gone when executing `kubeadm reset`, so next time `kubeadm init` will directly load config from perminant etcd cluster and your old installed cni will cause you trouble mostly

 # Run kubeadm init on other masters: master1 and master2
 Before running kubeadm on the other masters, you need to first copy the K8s CA cert from master0.
 ```